William Quee

 31 and 51, top-scoring in Wellington's second innings when he played "very forcibly", but Canterbury won by one wicket.

 He was unable to maintain this form, and although he was a regular member of the Wellington team for the next five years, he seldom again reached double-figures.
 He remained prominent in Wellington club cricket.
 In 1901-02 he made the highest score in the Wellington senior club season, 174.
 In one club match he scored 11 runs off one hit: eight run by the batsmen and three overthrows.

-Excessive drinking led him into trouble with the law in Wellington in 1915.
-He later moved to the Ōrongorongo region and then to Hawera, where he worked as a signwriter.
-He died at his home in Hawera of pneumonia at the age of 42.
+Excessive drinking led Quee into trouble with the law in Wellington in 1915.
+He later moved to the Ōrongorongo region and then to Hāwera, where he worked as a signwriter.
+He died at his home in Hāwera of pneumonia at the age of 42.